Non-clinical research ethics application procedure

 All researchers should familiarise themselves with and take account of General Data Protection Regulation before submitting an application for ethics review and approval.

-Applicants will need to read and follow the University of Dundee Code of Practice for Non-Clinical Research Ethics on Human Participants
+Applicants will need to read and follow the University of Dundee Policy for non-clinical research involving human participants.

 Checklist 2: Is your project ‘low’ or ‘medium’ or ‘high’ risk? will be used to determine whether your application is low, medium or high risk.
 Depending on the risk level you will be required to use one of two forms.
 Form A is required for low risk applications, Form B needs to be used if the application is medium or high risk.